webbrandon/simple-secure-auth/lessons/section-two.md

     +JS()
 ```

 With the `navbar` component from Bootstrap you have the option of creating a truly responsive user experience between desktop and mobile environments.
-Here we will only cover implementing the a basic `navbar` component structure.
+Here we will only cover implementing the basic `navbar` component structure.
 If you would like to make your `navbar` even more responsive to the user environment you'll want to use the collapse component (Code provided on Bootstrap homepage).

 In the `./views/navbar` folder open the `index.jade` file.
 To utilize the `profile` object and make the `navbar` recognize if a user or guest exist for content display decisions.